Epica Awards: Jury and judging criteria

-The Epica jury consists of editors and senior reporters from marketing magazines and websites; as of 2014, it included journalists from 42 different countries.
+The Epica jury consists of senior writers and reporters from newspapers and online news portals around the world.
+Each jury member is selected based on certain criteria.
+The jury includes representatives from 290 renowned publications such as Forbes, Entrepreneur, National Geographic, The Australian, Vogue, GCC Business News, Ad Week, People, Arab News, Indian Express and Business Insider.
 The Epica Awards are the only industry awards to be judged solely by journalists.

 Epica entries are judged on the basis of two criteria only: the originality of the creative idea and the quality of its execution (except in the Craft & Imagery categories where only quality of execution is taken into consideration).

 The Epica results are determined by category.
 The highest scoring entry in each category wins gold, on condition that the work surpasses a minimum score that qualifies it as a category winner.
 Other entries in each category that achieve this score win silver or bronze.
 When no entry meets the standard there are no winners in the category.
 Four Grand Prix are awarded to the best overall film, press, outdoor and digital entries.
 These are selected from all the category winners.
 The agency and network with the most awards are given the Agency of the Year and Network of the Year trophies.